-Alright, hopefully jokes like this one now make a bit more sense!
+Hopefully jokes like this one now make a bit more sense!

 See, didn’t that make it all worth it?
 Aaaaaand for those of you groaning because you’ve heard that joke a million times already:

-To solve this problem, we can create a "character encoding," which maps something to letters or symbols.
+To solve this problem, we can create a character encoding, which maps something to letters or symbols.
 For example, ships utilize a character encoding in which each letter is represented by a different flag.
-When a ship needs to broadcast a message consisting of English letters, the crew can instead fly a sequence of flags.
+When a ship needs to broadcast a message consisting of English letters, the crew can fly a sequence of flags.
 Others can then understand this message because there exists a standardized, agreed-upon translation from flag to English letter.
-In case you're as curious as I was, here's the International Maritime Signal Flag character encoding:
+In case you’re as curious as I was, here’s the International Maritime Signal Flag character encoding:

 You may also have heard of Morse Code, which is another character encoding.
 Here, each letter is represented by a series of sounds.
 Again, this standardized mapping allows us to transmit English messages without actually using any English letters.

-As we start using these character encodings to create long messages, we're going to create larger and larger sequences of bits.
+As we start using these character encodings to create long messages, we’re going to create larger and larger sequences of bits.
 It makes sense, then, to create units of information larger than a single bit.
 A sequence of 8 bits is commonly referred to as a byte.
-As an aside, the official technical term for a sequence of 4 bits is a nibble, ha, ha, ha.
+By the way, the official technical term for a sequence of 4 bits is a nibble, ha, ha, ha.
 Since a byte is still a pretty small piece of information, describing data in terms of kilobytes (where 1 kilobyte is about 1000 bytes), megabytes (where 1 megabyte is about 1000 kilobytes), and gigabytes (where, you guessed it, 1 gigabyte is about 1000 megabytes) has become commonplace.
 More on that later, though!